-|Employs Independent Resellers||Yes|
+|Uses Independent Resellers||Yes|

 |Discloses All Important Terms||No|

-Zero Fee Processing Explained
+Zero-Fee Processing Explained

-Zero Fee Processing Regulations
+Zero-Fee Processing Regulations

 The pricing structure used by ReversePAY is made possible by a 2013 legal settlement between a group of merchants and the major credit card brands.
-This settlement granted merchants the right to charge their customers a maximum surcharge that is equal to their discount rate on any credit card transaction (with a maximum surcharge of 4%).
+This settlement granted businesses the right to charge their customers a maximum surcharge that is equal to their discount rate on any credit card transaction (with a maximum surcharge of 4%).
 In order to start adding these surcharges, businesses must notify the card networks and their acquiring bank of their intention to add surcharges at least 30 days before they start surcharging.
 They must also add signage disclosing the surcharges to their customers.
 Surcharges cannot be added to debit cards, prepaid cards, or EBT cards, and surcharges are completely outlawed at the state level in California, Maine, Florida, Kansas, Texas, New York, Massachusetts, Texas, Florida, Oklahoma, and Colorado.
 Visa has provided a useful FAQ on this issue here and a separate infographic here.

 Look Past the Ads